DUNE/dune-justin/docs/campaigns.md

 ## justIN campaigns

-Campaigns allow you to group your workflows together to make it easier to monitor and managed them.
+Campaigns allow you to group your workflows together to make it easier to monitor and manage them.
 By default, each workflow is created as a member of a new campaign containing only itself.
 You can see a workflow's campaign ID number by going to the page dedicated to that workflow.